Retrieving data from remote archives#

 in

-the metadata), the instruments and their associated metadata and a
+the metadata), the instruments, their associated metadata and a

 citation string.